mendix/docs/content/studio-how-to/pages-how-to-set-visibility.md

 Congratulations!
 You set several conditions for your widgets and you learnt how to view these widgets on a page to find them easily.

-You can now preview your app and test it.
+You can now preview your app and test the conditions that you have set: when the Billing address is being shown and which user roles can see the **Edit** button.
 For more information on how to preview your page, see [Previewing & Publishing Your App](/studio/publishing-app).
-You can also hide the whole page or a microflow from a certain user role.
-For more information, see [How to Secure Your App and Configure Access to Its Functionality](security-how-to-configure-roles).